LGBTQ+ workers and retirement: Problems and solutions

 The health disparity

-Another risk factor facing LGBTQ+ adults, which negatively affects their financial security, is poor relative health.
+Another risk factor facing LGBTQIA+ adults, which negatively affects their financial security, is poor relative health.

-The National LGBT Health Education Center reports that the LGBTQ+ population has higher rates of substance abuse, smoking, depression, and unhealthy weight control/perception.
-The group also has lower rates of mammography and other preventive screenings.4
+The National LGBT Health Education Center reports that the LGBTQIA+ population has higher rates of substance abuse, smoking, depression, and unhealthy weight control/perception.
+The group also has lower rates of mammography and other preventive screenings.3

-Indeed, SAGE reports that 43 percent of older LGBTQ+ people who are single and 40 percent of older LGBTQ+ people in their 60s and 70s said that their health care providers do not know their sexual orientation, and 65 percent of transgender adults felt that there will be limited access to health care providers as they grow older.
+Indeed, SAGE reports that 43 percent of older LGBTQIA+ people who are single and 40 percent of older LGBTQIA+ people in their 60s and 70s said that their health care providers do not know their sexual orientation, and 65 percent of transgender adults felt that there will be limited access to health care providers as they grow older.

 Hatch said poor health negatively affects the ability of working adults, regardless of gender or sexual identity, to maintain employment and save for the future.